hsirsulw/airgapped-microshift-deployment-centos/README.md

 ### Step 5: Create and Start Virtual Machine

-Give execute permissions to your home and code directory for the quemu user to enter your home directory:
+Give execute permissions to your home and code directory for the qemu user to enter your home directory:

 ```bash
 sudo qemu-img resize ./output/qcow2/disk.qcow2 +30G